Operationalize your automation investment

-The industry has now turned to Big Data in the hope that it will help solve the assurance data problem.
-The general belief seems to be that we can throw even more low-quality data into a big data platform and magically get the answers we need.
-However, big data scientists concur that this simply isn’t possible.
-Thus, for the data issues mentioned above there is simply no silver bullet.
-To think big data is the easy answer boils down to a disproportionate belief in the technology or an over zealous product vendor over-selling their capabilities.
+The industry has now turned to Big data in the hope that it will help solve the assurance data problem.
+The general belief seems to be that we can throw even more low-quality data into a Big data platform and magically get the answers we need.
+However, Big data scientists concur that this simply isn’t possible.
+Thus, for the data issues mentioned above there is simply no silver bullet and to think Big data is the easy answer boils down to a disproportionate belief in the technology or an over zealous product vendor over-selling their capabilities.

 - Highly relevant, high-quality data must be available – quantity is not quality

 - Clear definition of questions to answer – there’s no magic wand for all questions

 At Data Ductus, we strive to take a more service-focused approach.
 In the solutions that we deliver with our partner Netrounds, for instance, we provide high-quality data at the service layer.
 Focusing on data quality at the source in this way, enables you to answer specific questions such as:

 - Does the service work at turn-up?